pingfu/pingfu.github.io/reference/ethernet-ip-tcp-udp-icmp-protocol-header-cheatsheets.md

 ### Notes

 * The Internet Protocol (IPv4) is defined in [RFC 791](http://tools.ietf.org/html/rfc791) which specifies the format of the header.
 * **IHL** (Internet Header Length) is 4 bits long and specifies the header length in increments of 32 bits (DWORD).
 The IHL field can hold values from 0 (Binary `0000`) to 15 (Binary `1111`).
-So the longest the IP header size can be is upto 480 bits, which is 60 bytes.
+So the longest the IP header size can be is up to 480 bits, which is 60 bytes.
 The shortest header size is 5 dwords (20 bytes), where the IHL field has the value of 5 (Binary `0101`).
 This is because all of the required fields in the header require 20 bytes as a minimum.
 * The **Type of Service (ToS)** field is obsoleted by [RFC 2474](https://tools.ietf.org/html/rfc2474) (updated by [RFC 3168](https://tools.ietf.org/html/rfc3168) and [RFC 3260](https://tools.ietf.org/html/rfc3260)) is used for [Differentiated Services Code Point (DSCP)](https://en.wikipedia.org/wiki/Differentiated_services) and [Explicit Congestion Notification (ECN)](https://en.wikipedia.org/wiki/Explicit_Congestion_Notification).
 * The **Flags** field is composed of 3 smaller fields: Reserved (must be 0), Don't fragment bit (DF) and More fragments bit (MF).